Haemolacria: Cases

+In popular culture

-French author Marquis De Sade claimed to have "wept tears of blood" after he thought his novel The 120 Days of Sodom was thought to be lost in July 1789.
+French author the Marquis de Sade claimed to have "wept tears of blood" after he thought his novel The 120 Days of Sodom was thought to be lost in July 1789.
 However, the work was later recovered.
-It is unclear if De Sade actually suffered haemolacria, or if he was just using it as a figure of speech.
+It is unclear whether the Marquis actually suffered haemolacria, or whether he was using it as a figure of speech.

 Le Chiffre, the main antagonist of the 2006 film Casino Royale, suffers from haemolacria.

 On the television series Manifest, Dr. Saanvi Bahl suffered from hemolacria and erratic blood pressure in the season 3 episode Bogey.

+In the Afterbirth+ expansion of The Binding of Isaac: Rebirth, haemolacria is an unlockable passive item that causes tears to burst into smaller tears upon hitting a wall, obstacle or enemy and turns tears into blood tears.

+A seemingly popular creepypasta, known as Squidward's Suicide or Red Mist, depicts the SpongeBob SquarePants character Squidward Tentacles suffering from this condition before committing suicide.